 10 Law Internships for High School Students

 If you're passionate about the legal field, eager to gain practical experience, and in high school, the best thing you can do is land a law internship.
 But that can be fairly challenging!
 Curated here is a comprehensive list of law internships specifically tailored for high school students.
+Internships have a lot of benefits for high school students, even though they are challenging to find.
+So here are some tips on finding law internships!

 How to Look for Law Internships as a High School Student?